oracle/terraform-examples/examples/opc/loadbalancer-classic/README.md

 This example demonstrates how to configure the Oracle Cloud Infrastructure Load Balancer Classic service using Terraform

-The example creates a complete application deployment include the the backend servers and load balance the traffic beens the deployed web applications.
-The configuration is split into 4 sub modules:
+The example creates a complete application deployment including the backend servers, and load balances the traffic across the deployed web applications.
+The configuration is split into several sub modules:

 - `network` creates the IP Network for the server and load balancer deployment
 - `server_pool` creates a requested number of Oracle Cloud Infrastructure Classic compute instances on on the configured IP Network